eighty4/changelog/gold/README.md

 stderr is written to `err.au` in each test's directory.

-Run `update.sh` from this directory or `pnpm test:gold:update` to keep `output.au` files in sync with code changes.
+Run `update.sh` from this directory or `pnpm test:gold:update` to keep `out.au` files in sync with code changes.